 CIBL's Board of Directors has authorized a stock repurchase program.
-Since its spin-off from LICT Corporation, the Board has authorized the repurchase of a cumulative 7,824 shares of its common stock, of which 1,203 shares are remaining to be purchased.
-Since CIBL was spun off by LICT Corporation on November 19, 2007, the Company has acquired 6,621 shares of its common stock at an average price of \$1,436.
-These purchases included 1,455 shares at an average price of \$1,778 per share in 2021 and 792 shares at an average price of \$1,100 per share in 2020.
-In addition to the repurchase programs, the Company has conducted two tender offers for its shares.
+Since its spin-off from LICT Corporation, the Board has the authorized the repurchase of a cumulative 9,324 shares of its common stock, of which 515 shares are remaining to be purchased.
+Since CIBL was spun off by LICT Corporation, on November 19, 2007, the Company has acquired 8,809 shares of its common stock at an average price of \$1,527; 2,188 of these shares, at an average price of \$1,802 per share, were purchased in 2022.

+In addition to its open market repurchase programs, the Company has conducted two tender offers for its shares, purchasing a total of 4,746 shares at an average price of \$1,100 per share.